-Max Deutsch is the editor of Deep Writing, a blog devoted to recreating popular stories and songs through artificial intelligence.
-He fed a deep learning algorithm the first four Harry Potter novels and programed it to produce one chapter of a new story.
+Max Deutsch is the editor of Deep Writing, a blog devoted to re-creating popular stories and songs through artificial intelligence.
+He fed a deep-learning algorithm the first four Harry Potter novels and programmed it to produce one chapter of a new story.

 The chapter presents a plethora of characters – from Snape and Mad-Eye Moody to Krum and Peeves.
 Though largely gibberish, the computer raises a few chuckles.

-“Now Malfoy from Charlie in places before he said, ‘The Mandrake forms to Hogwarst Weasley…Winky?’ “
+“Now Malfoy from Charlie in places before he said, ‘The Mandrake forms to Hogwarts Weasley…Winky?’ “

 “’Pig snout,’ they bowed back to the cabinet above the table.
 ‘That’s right,’ said Harry offhandedly.”